croixk/rewards_program/README.md

 Here is one more screenshot, for a spend request for 5000 points.
-It shows that this returns a 400 status code, since there aren't 4000 points availablea.
+It shows that this returns a 400 status code, since there aren't 4000 points available.

 ![Screen Shot 2022-04-25 at 7 36 27 PM](https://user-images.githubusercontent.com/20864043/165202304-471ba699-c0cf-40d8-9d39-69fdbf5a22bf.png)